My Father Never Thanked Me For Caring For Him When He Was Sick. Now I Understand Why. Now I Understand Why

 ”

-I’d gone from being the one cared for — especially during my teenage years when anorexia left me down to 60 pounds and in an eating disorder ospital for a year — to being the caretaker.
+I’d gone from being the one cared for — especially during my teenage years when anorexia left me down to 27 kilos and in an eating disorder hospital for a year — to being the caretaker.

 My mum and I always had a close relationship.
 When I was in grammar school, I’d work on my homework as Mum, a primary school teacher, updated her lesson plans sitting next to me.
 During months-long summer holidays in South Florida, Mum would take me to the beach and the hotel pool every day and the planetarium and Parrot Jungle on special occasions.
 But most importantly, when I was sick and scared, she’d make same-day doctor’s appointments and arrange for the local pharmacy to drop off medications at home.